It turns out people can change

+7. People can change

-If you have a daughter in the 10-18 year age range, you probably know the line “we aren’t saying you can change him, ‘cause people don’t really change.”
+If you have kids or grandkids who like Frozen (or maybe you just like it), you probably know the line “we aren’t saying you can change him, ‘cause people don’t really change.”
 And if not, you’ve still encountered the sort of pop psychology that says after a certain age people don’t really change.

 But physical fitness teaches you this isn’t necessarily true about skills and talents.

 Recently I decided at the last minute to run a five-mile race.
 I didn’t win any awards, but as I ran the course, I realized running five miles without doing any specific training for it was pretty easy for me.
 (This is what the kids call a “humble brag”).

 Here’s the cool thing.
 Ten years earlier, it was a challenge just to run three miles without stopping.
 But since then I had done a lot of running, biking, strength training, you name it.